 These figures should, however, be seen as merely indicative, and there are two reasons for being particularly cautious about the number of countries where trends initially appear to be positive.
 Firstly, countries that report stable or increasing budgets tend to consider that there has been no immediate impact of the economic crisis on higher education.
-In the longer term, however, many expect that the readjustment of public funding priorities will continue as demands for expenditure in education will have to compete with other big public spenders, such as age-related public health spending and climate change.
+In the longer term, however, many expect that the readjustment of public funding priorities will continue as demands for expenditure in education will have to compete with other areas of big public spending, such as age-related public health and climate change.

 Secondly overall budget changes are only significant when related to demographic developments.
-Belgium (Flemish Community), Cyprus, Liechtenstein and the United Kingdom explicitly report a decrease in the per capita spending on students, despite reporting no change or an increase to the annual budget: thus either the number of enrolled students has increased while the budget has more or less stayed the same, or the budget has decreased while student numbers have remained stable.
+Belgium (Flemish Community), Cyprus, Czech Republic and the United Kingdom explicitly report a decrease in the per capita spending on students, despite reporting either no change or slight increases to the annual budget: thus the number of enrolled students has increased while the budget has more or less stayed the same, or the budget has decreased while student numbers have remained stable or increased.
 Other countries stretch out planned spending over a longer time period.
 Belgium (French Community), for example, reported that the investment of an additional €30 million in higher education initially planned over a period of 8 years would be extended to a period of 15 years as a result of the economic crisis - effectively halving the annual sum to be invested.